in-the-keyhole/khs-sherpa-spring/README.md

 	$ cd khs-sherpa-spring
 	$ mvn install

+Only required for `Sherpa v1.3.0` and above.
 Add the following entry to  `sherpa.properties`:

 	application.context=com.khs.sherpa.spring.SpringApplicationContext

-Add the following to your `web.xml` after Sherpa's listener, but before your application listener:
+Only required for 'Sherpa v1.3.0' and above.
+Add following to your `web.xml` after Sherpa's listener, but before your application listener:

 	<listener>
 	    <listener-class>com.khs.sherpa.spring.SpringApplicationContext</listener-class>